 This is why it’s worth checking your car manufacturers’ handbook for guidance on fuel.

-It is perfectly fine to use a higher-octane fuel than the manufacturer recommends for your car – though it’s unlikely to offer any discernible benefit.
+It should be perfectly fine to use a higher-octane fuel than the manufacturer recommends for your car – though it’s unlikely to offer any discernible benefit.

-The only guarantee is that it’ll cost you more.
+The only guarantee is that it costs more.
 However, using a lower-octane fuel than your car manufacturer recommends could result in engine damage over the long term.